- 1 What is a Composting Toilet?

 Most composting toilets do not require being mounted to the ground where they are going.
 They are designed to be completely freestanding and self-supporting units.
 It’s what makes them so portable.

 As discussed earlier venting is an essential part of the composting process.
 It also helps to eliminate the smell from the composting material.
 Most units come with everything that is required to vent them properly including a small electrical fan.

 Since there is an electrical fan with these units you will need a power source to run that fan.
 Most composting toilets are made to be run off a standard 115v household outlet.
 That means they will come with a power cord that you simply plug in to get the fan to work.

-Once your composting toilet is all setup there is one more thing you have to do before you can start using it?
-That is to fill it composting chamber with the material you want to use as a drying medium and a means to help your compost mixture achieve its desired carbon-nitrogen ratio.
+Once your composting toilet is all set up there is one more thing you have to do before you can start using it.
+That is to fill it composting chamber with the material you want to use as a drying medium.
+Also, a means to help your compost mixture achieve its desired carbon-nitrogen ratio.

 Most people choose sawdust, peat moss, fine wood chips, dried leaves, straw or ground up coconut husks for this part of the process.
-Don’t forget to set a small amount of this material in a closed storage container in your bathroom because it will have to be added to the bowl each time someone has a bowel movement.
+Don’t forget to set a small amount of this material in a closed storage container in your bathroom.
+It will have to be added to the bowl each time someone has a bowel movement.